nishanthjadav/Blog-Website/README.md

 # Blog-Website

-Blog page created using Java SpringBoot
+Blog page created using Java SpringBoot, has user account creation & authentication, all features of a typical blog, remember me feature, etc.